The main train station, Kyoto Station (京都駅, Kyōto-eki), takes about 15min to walk from Minami House.

 There is a subway station, Kujo Station, about 6min walk from the house.
 It is one stop from Kyoto Station on the Karasuma Line.
 It is convenient for catching a train to Nara.

-For nearby public transportation, there are some bus stops nearby, nearest and most convenient bus stop is KUJO-KAWARAMACHI Bus Stop.
-About 3min walk from your stay.
+There are some bus stops nearby.
+The nearest and most convenient bus stop is KUJO-KAWARAMACHI Bus Stop.
+About 5min walk from your stay.